suerhn/suerhn.github.io/docs/about.markdown

 permalink: /about/
 ---

 Thinker, tinkerer, team player.

-I have an bachelor's degree in Political Science and a Masters of Science in Data Science and Engineering.
-Previously at IBM.
-I love working with passionate people to create value through technology.
+BA in Political Science, MSc in Data Science and Engineering.
+Previously at IBM, Vault Dragon, and Golden Equator, working on data analytics and market research.

+I love working with people who are passionate about what they do.
+I believe there's always something new to learn.
+Solving interesting problems while creating value through technology energises me!